-- Provide dimensions of the affected area (square footage). - Provide specific interior location of the damage (e.g., the corner of the kitchen ceiling above the sink). - Include full photo documentation including interior and exterior photos where the leak is present (including photos taken from the roof and attic photos).
+- Provide dimensions of the affected area (square footage). - Provide specific interior location of the damage (e.g., the corner of the kitchen ceiling above the sink). - Include full photo documentation including interior and exterior photos where the leak is present (including photos taken from the roof and attic photos). - Include all insurance documents such as Notice of Claim (NOC), Explanation of Benefits (EOB), adjuster's estimate, and/or denial letter(s) if applicable.

-If Then The entire roof must be replaced, Stop all work related to the roof and submit two (2) bids to replace the roof and a bid to tarp the roof via HomeTracker.
-Refer to Roof Damages in Section 8: Damaged Properties within this Property Preservation Guide.
+lf Then The entire roof must be replaced, Stop all work related to the roof and submit two (2) bids to replace the roof and a bid to tarp the roof via HomeTracker.
+Refer to Roof Damages in Section 8: Damaged Properties / Disaster Impacted Properties within this Property Preservation Guide.
 The chimney, roof vents, or skylights need to be resealed, The Roof Patch / Repair Allowable can be utilized to perform the services.
+Damage is not caused by claimable peril and cannot be repaired within the allowable, Stop all work related to the roof.
+Do not tarp the roof.
+Submit two (2) bids to repair the roof via HomeTracker.